apexfarm/ApexDI/README.md

 ### 3.1 Module Creation

 A module is defined with a class inherited from `DI.Module`.
 Override method `void configure(DI.ServiceCollection services)` to register services into it.
-It can be resolved later with `DI.getModule(Type moduleType)` API.
-Module will be resolved as singleton, so the same instance is returned by `getModule` for the same module class.
+A module can be resolved later with `DI.getModule(Type moduleType)` API, it will be resolved as singleton, so the same instance is returned for the same module class.

 ```java
 public class LogModule extends DI.Module {